 Figure 1: Global Approved ADCs.
 Two of the latest approved ADCs, Trodelvy and Zynlonta, were developed with PEG chains as part of their linker technology to improve solubility and stability in vivo.

-China Approved ADCs: The Chinese market has just seen a boom in ADC drugs.
+China Approved ADCs: A total of five ADC drugs are currently on the market in China.
+The Chinese market has just seen a boom in ADC drugs.
 In 2020, Adcetris and Kadcyla, two of the world's first ADC drugs on the market, were approved for launch in China, generating a total of US$570,000 in sales in 2020.
-In June 2021, RemeGen Co's Disitamab vedotin (Aidixi®) was approved for marketing, which is the third approved ADC drug in China.
+In 2021, RemeGen Co's Disitamab vedotin (Aidixi®) and inotuzumab ozogamicin (Besponsa) were approved for marketing.
+On June 10, 2022, the NMPA approved Trodelvy.

 ADCs in Late-stage Clinical Development